rogerkibbe/simple-mistral-api-client/README.md

 Mistral.AI offers an API with three LLM models:
 1) Mistral 7B: Mistral 7B parameter model
 2) Mistral Mixtral-8x7B: MOE Model
-3) Mistral Medium: larger model available only via the API
+3) Mistral Medium: Medium size model available only via the API
+4) Mistral Large: Largest model available only via the API

-Whereas there are multiple ways to access the the first two models (via various providers or by downloading the model from HuggingFace) the only current way to run Mistral Medium is via their API.
+Whereas there are multiple ways to access the the first two models (via various providers or by downloading the model from HuggingFace) the only current way to run Mistral Medium or Large is via their API.

-The python code in this project uses the Mistral API to let you access all three of the Mistral models via a chat interface.
+The python code in this project uses the Mistral API to let you access all four of the Mistral models via a chat interface.

 There are two versions of a chat interface:
 - `python mistral_api_cli.py`: Command line